 It gets in the way of taking the shot, and that’s a serious issue on a camera.

-But it seems a shame to have all these bells and whistles on offer, and then make them nearly impossible to use properly.
+It seems a shame to have all these bells and whistles on offer, though, and then make them nearly impossible to use properly.

-This is, I suspect, what the majority of users will end up doing due to the menu system is so opaque.
+This is what I suspect the majority of users will end up doing, just because the menu system is so opaque.
 It’s just a shame, as there is so much more you could do with this camera if it would only take you by the hand and show you, instead of lay barbed wire across your path.
 Sort it out, Sony.

 Ok, now for a bit of positivity.
 There are loads of little features that make this camera a joy to use.
 You can activate an onscreen level, for example, if you find your horizons are regularly wonky.